CanisiusHS/labs/placeholders/README.md

 ## Specifying How Many Decimal Places

 Note that `%f` is the placeholder for both floats and doubles.
 It automatically defaults to printing exactly six places after the decimal point.
-You can have it print more or fewer places after the decimal, with a bit of extra syntax.
+You can have it print more or fewer places after the decimal, with a bit of extra placeholders.

 To print out one place after the decimal point we use `%.1f`, two places after the decimal, `%.2f`, 55 places after the decimal `%.55f`, etc.